fmxsh/f3c/f3c-spec.md

 A _field_ is a term to refer to a deliniated sequence of characters or no characters.
 Different fields can have different purposes.

-In order to determine the type of a field, the data is analyzed by _data formats_ and _data types_.
+In order to determine the type of a field, the data is cross analyzed by _data formats_ and _data types_.

+One field can in turn contain more fields, enabling nested fields.
+The nesting capability is however further defined by the type of field.
+Conceptually, this is where the concept of nesting first emerges.

+- [x] _f3c_ supports nested data fields.

 ### Data formats